-On the Indian subcontinent, practically all ecosystems known from the tropical-humid, tropical-arid, from humid-temperate and dry-temperate to alpine areas occur - from lowland rainforest (◘ Fig. E-2a), swamp forest and the mangroves to the dry forests, thorn-bush and thorn savannas (◘ Fig. E-2e) to the semi-deserts (◘ Fig. E-32f) and deserts, from evergreen deciduous and evergreen hardwood and coniferous forests to high mountain tundras.
-It is certain that this great diversity of ecosystems has led to the high biodiversity (► Wilson 1988) of the subcontinent.
+On the Indian subcontinent, practically all ecosystems known from the tropical-humid, tropical-arid, from humid-temperate and dry-temperate to alpine areas occur - from lowland rainforest (◘ Fig. E-2a), swamp forest and the mangroves to the dry forests, thorn-bush and thorn savannahs (◘ Fig. E-2e) to the semi-deserts (◘ Fig. E-32f) and deserts, from evergreen deciduous and evergreen hardwood and coniferous forests to high mountain tundras.
+It is certain that this great diversity of ecosystems has led to the high biodiversity (► Wilson 1988, Pullaiah & Ramakrishna 2018) of the subcontinent.

 Due to the high relief energy, almost all ecosystems of the orobiomes are represented, both from the tropical-subtropical area and from the temperate latitudes.
 For the tropical orobiomes, especially in the east of the Himalayan mountain flank, the worldwide peculiarity applies that they are characterized by extremely high monsoon rains.
-There is no páramo, since - in contrast to the tropical Andes or the tropical high mountains of Africa - seasons are clearly pronounced in the Himalayas.
+There is no Páramo, since - in contrast to the tropical Andes or the tropical high mountains of Africa - seasons are clearly pronounced in the Himalayas.

 Human influences on vegetation have a long tradition, especially in India with its early advanced civilizations.
 Early migrations led to completely different races with completely different languages and religions settling and using the continent in different waves.
 For this reason, it is often difficult to even address an original, potential vegetation, although India has a high, independent biodiversity with many endemic species.